marklogic/node-client-api/examples/1readme.txt

 Examples for MarkLogic Client for node.js

+Prerequisite:

+Install MarkLogic Server, Node.js, and the MarkLogic Node.js API and its module dependencies.

+Steps:

+Execute all commands in the parent directory that contains the examples and etc subdirectories.

+* Set up the REST users:

+  node etc/users-setup.js

+  The script prompts for the MarkLogic admin user and password specified during installation of MarkLogic.
+As an alternative, you can provide the -u adminUser:adminPassword command-line argument.

-* Create the users specified in the example-util.js file
+  If the users already exist, the script reports that.

-* Create a REST server on the Documents database at the port specified in the example-util.js file

-* Load the data by running node before-load.js
+* Load the example data into the database:

+  node examples/before-load.js

-Then, run node on any example in any order.
+* Run node on any example in any order.